 8. Protection Against Toxins

-Ancient Egyptians believed that eating lemons and drinking lemon juice was an effective protection against a variety of poisons.
+Ancient Egyptians believed that eating lemons and drinking lemon juice were effective protection against a variety of poisons.
 Today, lemons are known to have strong antibacterial, antiviral and immune-boosting properties.
-Lemons contain many substances – notably citric acid, calcium, magnesium, vitamin C, bio-flavonoids, pectin and limonene – that promote immunity and fight infection.
+Lemons contain many substances – notably citric acid, calcium, magnesium, vitamin C, bioflavonoids, pectin, and limonene – that promote immunity and fight infection.

 Naomi Campbell’s grocery list includes lemons for many other reasons than burning fat, which is still an important factor.
 Well, she has always had a stunning physique, so this would not be a critical issue for her.
-Foods which are rich in Vitamin C are known to help your body burn fat quickly and can prevent hunger.
-Oranges, grapefruit, lemons and limes contain properties that help decrease insulin levels, speed up your metabolism and assist with weight loss.
-Anyway, lemons squeezed in or on almost anything will enhance the flavour – so don’t be shy.
+Foods that are rich in vitamin C are known to help your body burn fat quickly and can prevent hunger.
+Oranges, grapefruit, lemons, and limes contain properties that help decrease insulin levels, speed up your metabolism and assist with weight loss.
+Anyway, lemons squeezed in or on almost anything will enhance the flavor – so don’t be shy.

 Lemon in warm water aids digestion